 Microsoft.WindowsDesktop.App 9.0.4 [C:\Program Files\dotnet\shared\Microsoft.WindowsDesktop.App]

-Unlike other environments, .NET doesn’t have a command to uninstall versions from the CLI.
-You must uninstall them manually from the Control Panel or the new Settings interface:
+Unlike other environments, .NET has no CLI command to uninstall versions.
+You have to uninstall them manually from Control Panel or the new Settings UI:

-You can also use winget if they were installed with that system:
+You can also use winget if they were installed through it:

 luis@kymeraw:~ ❯ winget list "Microsoft .NET"